eoincampbell/eoincampbell.github.io/_posts/2020-11-05-building-buyirish-dot-com.md

 When the consumer arrives on the site, they can search for a term and ACS will return the most relevant products in order based on it's internal scoring algorithm and a tweaked scoring profile we've provided. (_More on that below_)

 The search query will return 6 results at a time and an infinite scroll javascript plugin handles fetching the next paginated set of product cards for that search term.
 In addition to the search results, the ACS response contains a facet result list based on the retailers that carry those products.
-These are displayed on the left hand side (including a result count per retailer), and if the user wants to filter to just that retailer they can click to filter.

-The consumer can also press "Inspire Me" and a random keyword will be chosen to provide a selection of different products.
+These are displayed on the left hand side (including a result count per retailer), and if the consumer wants to filter to just that retailer they can click to filter.
+Finally, the consumer can also press "Inspire Me" and a random keyword will be chosen to provide a selection of different products.

 ## Tweaking the algorithm

 After some initial testing we noticed some discrepencies in the results.
 The problem was that some retailers provided extremely verbose product descriptions which might repeat a search term multiple times, while another retailer with a more relevant product might only mention the term once in the product title.

-For example, if a user searched for "ACME Phone" you might have 2 different products at 2 different retailers.
-The 1st product is more relevant, where as the second will get a better hit-rate based on keyword prevalence.
+For example, if a consumer searched for "ACME Phone" you might have 2 different products at 2 different retailers.
+The 1st product is more relevant, whereas the second will get a better hit-rate based on keyword prevalence.

 | Retailer    | Name | Tags | Description  |
 |:------------|:-----------|:------------|:------------------------------------------|